zachleat/performance-leaderboard/README.md

 * `ranks.accessibility`
 	* The highest Lighthouse accessibility score.
 	* Tiebreaker given to lower Axe violations.
-	* Second tiebreaker given to highest Axe passes (warning: repeats are treated separately so this will prefer larger pages)
+	* Second tiebreaker given to highest Axe passes (warning: each instance of an Axe rule passing is treated separately so this will weigh heavily in favor of larger pages)
 * `ranks.hundos`
 	* The sum of all four Lighthouse scores.
 	* Tiebreaker given to the lower Speed Index / Total Page Weight ratio.